Seasonal Issues

 • Severe itching, staggering, weakness, collapse

-All allergic reactions have potential to be life-threatening.
+All allergic reactions have the potential to be life-threatening.
 Contact your veterinarian to discuss treatment at home with Benadryl® (diphenhydramine) and using cool compresses to help decrease minor local swellings.
-Swellings that involve the face (eyes, ears, nose and/or throat) should be seen by a veterinarian immediately.
+Swellings that involve the face (eyes, ears, nose, and/or throat) should be seen by a veterinarian immediately.

 Heat Stroke